 If you do not wish to proceed with your FOI request, you may either withdraw your request or advise the department that you do not wish to revise your request.
 You request will be withdrawn if you do not contact us or provide written notice of the revised scope of your request within 14 days from receipt of this notice.

 Questions

-If you wish to discuss this decision, the FOI case officer for this matter is Leonie, who can be reached on (02) 6141 6666 or by email to foi@ag.gov.au.
+If you wish to discuss this decision, I can be reached on (02) 6141 6666 or by email to foi@ag.gov.au.

 Yours sincerely